spgennard/vscode_cobol/README.md

 Things to consider:

- - If you have copybooks, you should change the *coboleditor.copybookdirs* setting to setup where the extension can find your copybooks
+ - If you have copybooks, you should change the ```coboleditor.copybookdirs``` setting to setup where the extension can find your copybooks
-  - If use the *copy* verb with this extension, you may also need to adjust the *coboleditor.copybookexts* setting
+  - If use the *COPY* verb with this extension, you may also need to adjust the ```coboleditor.copybookexts``` setting
-  - If you want the extension to understand the contents of your copybook before you access it, then turn on the *coboleditor.parse_copybooks_for_references* setting to allow the extension to look inside the copybook references
+  - If you want the extension to understand the contents of your copybook before you access it, then turn on the ```coboleditor.parse_copybooks_for_references``` setting to allow the extension to look inside the copybook references

 ## Complementary extensions